OttoReuter/Microcontroller-RP-2040/Waveshare-LCD-Display-24580/Analogue clock/readme.md

 If the clock is started on the PC, the time is synchronized to the second and over a long period of time adhered to very precisely.
 After the battery has been completely discharged, this method should always be chosen otherwise the date starts with January 1st, 2020 and the time is 00:00.
 Now a saving process is provided so that the last time is always saved after 59 seconds.
+Because the time is stored on the CIRCUITPY drive, the writing process must be enabled through the boot.py file.
+And the time.txt file must exist.

 ## The watch has the following functions: